avaniausekar/avaniausekar.github.io/_posts/2023-06-10-debugging_guide.markdown

 3. Document your bug

 ----
-Debugging can be an interesting adventure - you just need to change your perspective!
+Debugging can be an interesting adventure.

 I would like to end this article by quoting Edsger Dijkstra:
 >" Program testing can be used to show the presence of bugs, but never to show their absence! "